Instabug/Instabug-Cordova/README.md

 You can change the invocation event with any of the following: `'button'`, `'screenshot'`, `'swipe'`, or `'shake'`.

-### TypeScript:
-For TypeScript users, make sure you declare cordova at the beginning of your App TS class:
+⚠️ TypeScript users, make sure you declare cordova at the beginning of your App TS class:

 	declare let cordova: any;

-### Features that are not supported yet
+## Features Not Yet Supported
 - User steps.
 - Repro steps.
 - Network logging.